silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/troubleshooting-manually-removing-users-from-business-center-accounts.md

 ---
-description: This article describes how to manually remove users from business center accounts to deprovision them successfully.
+description: "This article describes how to manually remove users from business center accounts to deprovision them successfully."
 intercom_id: 6479766
 ---